Are you a problem gambler? If so, you are not alone. Millions of people struggle with gambling addiction.

 Other Ways To Seek Help

-If the above organisations are not what you’re looking for, there are other options:
+If the organisations above are not what you are looking for, there are other options available:

-No matter what type of help you need, there are resources available.
-Don’t be afraid to reach out for help.
+No matter what type of help you need, support is available.
+Don’t be afraid to reach out.